Fun and engaging ideas for social media posts

 We’ve already established that people enjoy engaging with posts that test their knowledge and allow them to show off some expertise, however, people also like to express their opinions on social media.
-You can tap into this by creating a series of regular A versus B style posts.
+You can tap into this by creating polls on Facebook and Twitter

-To do this you could take two cars and stick them next to each other and ask people which they prefer.
+To do this you could take two cars and stick them next to each other and ask people which they prefer, or even ask them which carving should win – like we did!
 You’d be surprised how many people will respond.

 People might not feel like responding, but if they see that their favourite of the two is failing to attract votes then they may feel compelled to get involved.
 You could put two manufacturers against each other; two supercars could go head to head, or you could ask people to choose between two Bond cars.
 The options are up to you!

 OK, so this might not strictly fall under the ‘fun’ category, but all dealerships should be asking questions on Facebook and Twitter.
 By actively asking your followers what they think you are directly engaging them in a conversation.
 This is a great way of building engagement on your page and allows you to speak personally to potential customers.